Tusla Web Portal Privacy Statement

 5.10 A list of URLs starting with a referring site, your activity on our site, and the site you exit to;

-5.11 We also ask for Special Categories of Personal Data in the form of information on Child Protection and Welfare Concerns and School Absence
+5.11 We also ask for Special Categories of Personal Data in the form of information on the different Portal submissions we receive.

 5.12 The Categories of Data Subjects we collect all of this data or part of this data on are as follows: